 If your business needs some help with recovery or financing a liquidation, it’s never too early to look at the options available.
-From helping our clients with raising money from their debtor ledger, to arranging pre-pack liquidations, McAlister & Co help businesses get back on track.
+From helping our clients with raising money from their debtor ledger, to arranging pre-pack liquidations, and providing business liquidation advice, McAlister & Co help businesses get back on track.

 Invoice discounting is a system whereby you borrow money based on invoices you have issued, which have not been settled.
 In essence, a third party is temporarily paying you what your debtors owe you.